 Fear of Mice, Rats, Rodents: Musophobia, Murophobia, Suriphobia

 In our modern day, the average mouse and rat in the UK is not a too serious threat and though inconvenient and annoying when in your house, there is no reason why we need to feel actually afraid of them when seeing them.
+It is no longer the medieval times and the bubonic plague has been wiped out!
 They are passive animals that will want to try to get away from anything larger than themselves.

-Though if someone has this phobia, they know that it is not a rational fear and that they can not talk themselves out of it, the fear is triggered deep within the subconscious and was most likely formed as a child.
+Though, if someone has this phobia, they know that it is not a rational fear and that they cannot talk themselves out of it.
+The fear is triggered deep within the subconscious and was most likely formed as a child.
 This is usually because something traumatic or perceived traumatic happened around the animal that is feared.
 Such as a rat or a mouse jumped out and frightened someone as a child.
-It can also be easily learnt if the parent has a rat or mouse phobia.
+It can also be easily learned if a parent has a rat or mouse phobia.

 Rats are actually pretty cool animals and make really good pets.
 We at Creature Courage like to bring out the positive sides of animals and help change fear into fascination.
 Here are some interesting rat facts: